 How fast the parties can resolve the contested issues depends on their ability to compromise and their willingness to reach a consensus.

-Your divorce will be granted at the final divorce hearing.
-If you have resolved all of your contested issues during the waiting period, the hearing will be scheduled beyond the 61st day.
+Your divorce will be granted and you will receive your final decree of divorce at the final divorce hearing.
+If you have resolved all of your contested issues during the waiting period, the hearing will be scheduled after the 61st day.
 The final divorce hearing could take from one to three (or more) days, depending on the amount of evidence and the complexity of your case.

-What Factors Affect the Length of a Texas Divorce?
+Factors That Affect the Length of a Texas Divorce

 Each divorce case is unique, which is why the length of your divorce depends on a number of factors.
 If you are still wondering, “How long does it take to get a divorce in Texas?” the right answer would be: A divorce can take from three months to over a year depending on the following factors: